Connect with others who understand.

 Psoriasis on the Toenails

 Toenails affected by psoriasis may look thick and ridged.
-They may lift or separate from the nail bed, develop white or yellow discoloration, or become pitted over time.
-Once the nail has grown, it cannot be altered unless it is cut or filed.
+They may lift or separate from the nail bed (skin underneath the nail), develop white or yellow discoloration, or become pitted over time.
+Nail changes from psoriasis can affect various parts of the nail, including the nail bed, nail plate (what we commonly call nails), and the nail matrix (where the nail grows from).

 Foot Psoriasis vs. Fungal Infections